Commuters caught in long delays following two crashes on southbound A12

-COMMUTERS have been caught in delays following a crash involving six vehicles on the A12.
+COMMUTERS were caught in delays following a crash involving six vehicles on the A12.

 Vehicles have been left partially blocking the London-bound carriageway following the incident at about 6.20am.

-Note: UPDATE-A12 Londonbound – Accident involving four vehicles blocking lane one between J24 (Kelvedon) and J22 (Witham North)— Essex Travel News (@Essex_Travel) March 21, 2019 UPDATE-A12 Londonbound – Earlier accident involving six vehicles partially blocking the carriageway between J17 (A130/Howe Green) and J16 (Galleywood) has now cleared and all lanes have been RE-OPENED— Essex Travel News (@Essex_Travel) March 21, 2019